BarbaraPruz/BarbaraPruz.github.io/_posts/2018-11-10-fetch_and_handling_errors.markdown

     Completed Response Processing, Payload: Responding to HTTP Get with status code 500

 Without the ok flag check, the response is converted to JSON and then handled.
 This is no real problem for the test app because even with the bad status, there is a valid JSON payload.
 But for an actual issue, like an HTTP 500, there would be no JSON payload.
 The code to process the response will need to check for undefined.
-In the app, you can see this by selecting the undefined route option.
+In the app, you can see this by selecting the invalid route option.

     ------------------
     Test Start for /api/invalid/400 with response ok check